 Where I feel I failed was replying to the lead via email.
 By jumping into details almost immediately I sacrificed introducing my knowledge, empathy, and willingness to connect with the client.
 I should have rather requested a time to actually talk about the problems the client was facing and how I could be of help.

 I worked for a long time accepting low ball projects to gain experience and also earn money.
 I rarely said no to projects because I needed the money.
 This is fairly common to newer freelancers.

 Looking back I liked this approach for the experience side of things but hated how much I had to sacrifice in terms of earnings and creativity just to get by.
 After a while, you start to get bored with busy-work and instead want to feel valued again for the type of work you provide.
 My main service was(and still is) designing and building websites.
-I wanted more freedom after a couple of years in so I decided to start saying no. I decided to increase my rates and filter out the bad clients.
-I learned to say no and haven’t looked back sense.
+I wanted more freedom after a couple of years in so I decided to start saying no. I decided to increase my rates and filter out bad clients.
+I learned to say no and haven’t looked back since.

 Empathy always wins

 In almost any application where there is human interaction, empathy always plays a role.
-You need to always visualize yourself in your clients shoes to gain perspective in what you are offering them during negotiations.
+You need to always visualize yourself in your client's shoes to gain perspective in what you are offering them during negotiations.
 Never assume anything, always be responsive and show compassion to the problems your clients are facing.
 Ask yourself questions like: